not-fl3/macroquad-website/content/articles/java.md

 template = "blog/page.html"
 +++

-Miniquad allows seamless integration of Java code, intagrating Java compilation into a rust build pipeline.
+Miniquad allows seamless integration of Java code, integrating Java compilation into a rust build pipeline.
 This allows *quad project to get access to any Android APIs and an option to integrate any third-party Java libraries.

 The article use a native file dialog as an example.